Welcome Back For Another Year Of Mind- Boggling Adventures!

 This year I joined Sean Conway’s #whenyoureoutyourein challenge (check it out on Instagram).
 The idea is to be out in mother nature each and every day for the month of January.
 Sean is running day in day out.
 Each day he runs the equivalent kilometers to the date.
 So on January first, he ran one kilometer.
 On January second, he ran two.
 On January third, he ran three kilometers.
 You get the idea.
 So on January 31 he will run 31 kilometers.
 Totaling almost 500 kilometers in this month.

-For me this is beyond me limits.
-And I have no objections to tackling something that is beyond my comfort zone.
+For me this is beyond my limits.
+And normally I have no objections to tackling something that is beyond my comfort zone.
 I actually quite enjoy these challenges.
-But this is so far beyond me that I came up with something better suited for me.
+But this is so far beyond me that I came up with something better suited for me and my abilities.
 So for me the #whenyoureoutyourein challenge looks like this.
 I am walking, not running (obviously).
-I also started out with one kilometer on the first of January, adding one kilometer each day.
+I also started out with one kilometer on the first of January, adding one kilometer each of the following days.
 But I will do so only until the middle of the month, and then decrease my daily dose of walking until I am back to one kilometer on the 31st of January.

 What Is On My List For The Coming Months?